Axway/amplify-central/README.md

   * Pages changed
   * Redirect rules
   * Mixed content
-  * deploy/netlify

-  The **deploy/netlify** check is dependent on adding the **Add Deploy Preview notifications to commits when Deploy Preview succeeds** notification in Netlify that you completed in '[Add deploy preview as comment to pull requests](#add-deploy-preview-as-comment-to-pull-requests).'
+  * deploy/netlify - The **deploy/netlify** check is dependent on adding the **Add Deploy Preview notifications to commits when Deploy Preview succeeds** notification in Netlify that you completed in '[Add deploy preview as comment to pull requests](#add-deploy-preview-as-comment-to-pull-requests).'
 If you don't add this notification, the **deploy/netlify** status check is unable to pass, which blocks the pull request.
+* It must require linear history

 ![Branch protections](/static/Images/microsite_github_protections.png)